Open, Reliable, and Collective: A Community-Driven Framework for Tool-Using AI Agents: Appendix

 \subsection{Experiment Results}

 \paragraph{Comparison Between Toolboxes.} Table~\ref{tab:per_benchmark_model} reports per-benchmark mean $\pm$ std.\ over three trials for each agent framework under two tool settings, OctoTools-T and \textsc{OpenTools-T}.
 Consistent with the main results, swapping OctoTools-T for \textsc{OpenTools-T} improves performance across frameworks and domains, indicating that higher tool reliability and coverage translate into better end-to-end agent outcomes.
 The gains are most pronounced on the \textbf{Agent} benchmark, where robust external actions are required, and they are especially important for the weaker base model (gpt-4o-mini); for the stronger model (gpt-5-mini), improvements remain consistent, though smaller on knowledge/reasoning-heavy tasks.

-\paragraph{Comparison between Prompting Approaches} We compare two tool-free baselines: Zero-shot prompting and Chain-of-Thought (CoT) prompting.
-CoT elicits explicit step-by-step reasoning using the template in Table~\ref{tab:appendix_zs_cot}.
-Overall, the two approaches perform similarly; notably, the stronger model (gpt-5-mini) performs better in zero-shot than in CoT (73.49 vs.\ 71.45), suggesting improved intrinsic reasoning without additional instructions.